• Skip to main content

 Beautiful Modena

-1. Visit Mercato Albinelli – Modena’s Central Market
+Visit Mercato Albinelli – Modena’s Central Market

-Modena is a foodie’s paradise and there’s absolutely no better way to start your Modena itinerary then by visiting Mercato Albinelli – Modena’s central food market and a place where many locals do their grocery shopping.
-At the market, you will find everything your stomach could possibly desire including fresh fruit and vegetables, hundreds of varieties of pasta, and deli meats and cheeses.
+Modena is a foodie’s paradise and there’s absolutely no better way to start your day trip to Modena than by visiting Mercato Albinelli (Albinelli Market) – Modena’s central food market and a place where many locals do their grocery shopping.

 Spend some time exploring the market before choosing a few of your favourite stalls and buying some fresh bread, meat and cheese to enjoy for breakfast.
-For €6 we bought enough bread, meat and cheese for the two of us for breakfast as well having some leftovers for snacking throughout the day.
+For €6 we bought enough bread, meat and cheese for the two of us for breakfast as well as having some leftovers for snacking throughout the day.

 Fresh pasta at Mercato Albinelli

-2. Get lost and explore Modena
+Get lost and explore Modena

-The charm of Modena will become apparent as you spend your morning strolling through the gorgeous town.
-In Modena, all roads will inevitably lead to Piazza Grande – with the striking 12th-century cathedral capturing visitors with its impressive architecture.
-You can enter the cathedral for free and also climb the adjacent Ghirlandina Tower for €3 if you want to build a bit of an appetite for lunch.
+You can enter the cathedral (the Duomo di Modena) for free and also climb the adjacent Ghirlandina Tower fora small if you want to build a bit of an appetite for lunch.
 For us, the real joy of this area was simply sitting on one of the benches in Piazza Grande and watching the world go by.

-From Piazza Grande, take one of the numerous alleyways to Ducal Palace on the other side of Modena.
 This is one of the largest Baroque palaces in Italy and aside from its spectacular architecture, it has a lovely courtyard that is another popular hangout area for locals and tourists.

 Apart from visiting these sites, take your time to walk down random alleyways or hop into a cafe for an espresso to truly start appreciating the beauty of this town.